peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### FromString
     public static EDecimal FromString​(java.lang.String str, int offset, int length) Creates an arbitrary-precision decimal number from a text string that represents a number.
-See <code>FromString(String, int, int, EContext)</code> for more information.
+See <code>FromString(string, int, int, EContext)</code> for more information.

 **Parameters:**